 International APSA Travel Scholarship Award

 The purpose of the International APSA Travel Scholarship Award is to introduce outstanding early-career international pig scientists and their cutting-edge research to the Australasian pork industry.
-The scholarship will provide travel support to promising early-career scientists for presentation of their work at the Australasian Pig Science Association (APSA) conference.
+The Award will provide travel support to promising early-career scientists for presentation of their work at the Australasian Pig Science Association (APSA) conference.

 The aims of the Award are to: